goat-io/goatpress/wp-app/wp-content/plugins/wp-asset-clean-up/readme.txt

 = How can I access all the features? =

-You can get access to more features, priority support and automatic updates by <a href="https://www.gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_faq">Upgrading to the Pro version</a>.
+You can get access to more features, priority support and automatic updates by <a href="https://www.gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_faq">upgrading to the Pro version</a>.
+It's strongly recommended to avoid using any <a href="https://www.gabelivan.com/asset-cleanup-pro-nulled-wordpress-plugin/?utm_source=wp_org_lite&utm_medium=inside_faq_nulled_area">Asset CleanUp Pro nulled</a> versions as they might contain malware and you will also not get any official support and access to plugin updates (e.g. bug fixes).

 = jQuery and jQuery Migrate are often loading on pages/post.
 Are they always needed? =